Colony of Virginia: Third Anglo-Powhatan War (1644–1646)

 After twelve years of peace following the Indian Wars of 1622–1632, another Anglo–Powhatan War began on March 18, 1644, as a last effort by the remnants of the Powhatan Confederacy, still under Opechancanough, to dislodge the English settlers of the Virginia Colony.
 Around 500 colonists were killed, but that number represented a relatively low percentage of the overall population, as opposed to the earlier massacre (the 1622 attack had wiped out a third; that of 1644 barely a tenth).

 This was followed by an effort by the settlers to decimate the Powhatan.
 In July, they marched against the Pamunkey, Chickahominy, and Powhatan proper; and south of the James, against the Appomattoc, Weyanoke, Warraskoyak, and Nansemond, as well as two Carolina tribes, the Chowanoke and Secotan.
-In February - March 1645, the colony ordered the construction of four frontier forts: Fort Charles at the falls of the James, Fort James on the Chickahominy, Fort Royal at the falls of the York and Fort Henry at the falls of the Appomattox, where the modern city of Petersburg is located.
+In February–March 1645, the colony ordered the construction of four frontier forts: Fort Charles at the falls of the James, Fort James on the Chickahominy, Fort Royal at the falls of the York and Fort Henry at the falls of the Appomattox, where the modern city of Petersburg is located.

 In August 1645, the forces of Governor William Berkeley stormed Opechancanough's stronghold.
 All captured males in the village over age 11 were deported to Tangier Island.
 Opechancanough, variously reported to be 92 to 100 years old, was taken to Jamestown.
 While a prisoner, Opechancanough was shot in the back and killed by a soldier assigned to guard him.
-His death resulted in the disintegration of the Powhatan Confederacy into its component tribes, whom the colonists continued to attack.
+His death disintegrated the Powhatan Confederacy into its component tribes, whom the colonists continued to attack.